The Tax Law Has Changed

 On June 26, 2025, President Bola Ahmed Tinubu signed four comprehensive Tax Reform Acts into law[1].
 These changes took effect on January 1, 2026 — which means they apply to you right now.

-If you're a freelancer, content creator, or remote worker earning from international platforms, this is the most significant tax change in Nigeria's recent history.
+If you're a freelancer, content creator, or remote worker earning from international platforms, this is the most significant tax change in Nigeria's history[2].

 What's New?